Unlike previous generations, Gen Z isn’t just looking for a paycheck; they want employers that align with their personal values.

 Through community-based recruitment, you gain access to:

-• An aggregated set of candidates who fit your recruitment requirements.
+- An aggregated set of recruits who fit your recruitment needs.

-• An employer-branding opportunity to highlight your commitment to social impact.
+- A brand-building opportunity to highlight your commitment to certain communities.

 Why Community Recruitment Works